Michael Lerner (rabbi)

 Michael Phillip Lerner (February 7, 1943 (Note: A 2018 post from Tikkun gave Lerner's birthday as February 7.
-Other sources have replicated this, but some have given his birth date as February 11.) – August 28, 2024) was an American political activist, the editor of Tikkun, a progressive Jewish interfaith magazine based in Berkeley, California, and the rabbi of Beyt Tikkun Synagogue in Berkeley.
+Other sources have replicated this, but some have given his birth date as February 11.) – August 28, 2024) was an American political activist, the founder and editor of Tikkun, a progressive Jewish interfaith magazine based in Berkeley, California, and the rabbi of Beyt Tikkun Synagogue in Berkeley.

-Biography
+As a political activist, Lerner is best known as the leader of the Seattle Seven, an anti-Vietnam protest group that was the subject of an investigation by the FBI and subsequent trial, where charges were later found to be unconstitutional.

 Early life and education

 Michael Lerner was born on February 7, 1943, and grew up in the Weequahic section of Newark, New Jersey.
 In his youth, he attended Far Brook Country Day School, a private school that he characterized as having "a rich commitment to interdenominational Christianity".
 While he has written that he appreciated "the immense beauty and wisdom of the Christianity to which [he] was being exposed", he also felt religiously isolated, as the child of passionate Zionists who attended Hebrew school three times a week, while at the same time being heavily exposed to Christian-oriented cultural activities in school.

-At his own request, in the 7th grade he switched to a public school in the Weequahic neighborhood of Newark, where his peers were, in his estimation, 80% Jewish.
+At his own request, in the 7th grade Lerner switched to a public school in the Weequahic neighborhood of Newark, where his peers were, in his estimation, 80% Jewish.
 He graduated from Weequahic High School in 1960.
-Lerner received a BA degree from Columbia University.
-In 1972 he earned a PhD in philosophy from University of California, Berkeley.
+Lerner earned a BA degree from Columbia University, and in 1972 he earned a PhD in philosophy from the University of California, Berkeley.
 In 1977 he received a PhD in Clinical/Social Psychology from the Wright Institute in Berkeley.

+Activism and the Seattle Seven

-Student activism
+Early activism

 While at Berkeley, Lerner became a leader in the Berkeley student movement and the Free Speech Movement, chair of the Free Student Union, and chair from 1966 to 1968 of the Berkeley chapter of the Students for a Democratic Society (SDS).
-After teaching philosophy of law at San Francisco State University, he took a job as an assistant professor of philosophy at the University of Washington and taught ethics, social and political philosophy, philosophy of literature and culture, and introduction to philosophy.